madmurphy/spell.js/README.md

 ### `Spell.setStatus()`

-Sets the status of the global `Spell` object.
+This method sets the listening status of the global `Spell` object.

 #### Syntax